+Private Key

-- The private key must match the public key that is in the certificate.
+If you're using a CA other than Amazon (via AWS Certificate Manager), the private key must match the public key that is in the certificate.
 It must also be an RSA private key in PEM format, where the PEM header is BEGIN RSA PRIVATE KEY and the footer is END RSA PRIVATE KEY.
+The private key cannot be encrypted with a password.

+If you're using Amazon as the CA, AWS Certificate Manager doesn't release the private key.
+The private key is stored in AWS Certificate Manager for use by AWS services that are integrated with AWS Certificate Manager.

+Permissions

+You must have permission to use and upload the SSL/TLS certificate, including permission from the certificate authority that issued the certificate to upload it onto a content delivery network.

+If you're using AWS Certificate Manager, we recommend that you use IAM permissions to restrict access to the certificates.
+For more information, see Permissions and Policies in the AWS Certificate Manager User Guide.

+Maximum Size of the Public Key

+The maximum size of the public key in an SSL/TLS certificate is 2048 bits.
+For information about the public keys for AWS Certificate Manager certificates, see ACM Certificate Characteristics in the AWS

+Amazon CloudFront Developer Guide Requirements and Limits on Using SSL/TLS Certificates with CloudFront

+Certificate Manager User Guide.
+For information about how to determine the size of the public key, see Determining the Size of the Public Key in an SSL/TLS Certificate (p.
+239).

+Supported Types of Certificates

-The private key cannot be encrypted with a password. - You must have permission to use and upload the SSL certificate, including permission from the certificate authority that issued the certificate to upload it onto a content delivery network. - The maximum size of the public key in an SSL certificate is 2048 bits.
-For information about how to determine the size of the public key, see Determining the Size of the Public Key in an SSL Certificate (p.
-179). - CloudFront supports all types of certificates including domain-validated certificates, extended validation (EV) certificates, high-assurance certificates, wildcard certificates (\.example.com), subject alternative name (SAN) certificates (example.com and example.net), and so on. - You are responsible for monitoring certificate expiration dates and for renewing SSL certificates that you upload and use with CloudFront.
+CloudFront supports all types of certificates including domain-validated certificates, extended validation (EV) certificates, high-assurance certificates, wildcard certificates (.example.com), subject alternative name (SAN) certificates (example.com and example.net), and so on.

+Certificate Expiration Date and Renewal

+If you're using a CA other than Amazon (via AWS Certificate Manager), you are responsible for monitoring certificate expiration dates and for renewing SSL/TLS certificates that you upload and use with CloudFront.
+AWS Certificate Manager renews certificates automatically.
+For more information, see Managed Renewal in the AWS Certificate Manager User Guide.

+Domain Names in the CloudFront Distribution and in the Certificate

+When you're using a custom origin, the SSL/TLS certificate on your origin includes a domain name in the Common Name field and possibly several more in the Subject Alternative Names field.
+(CloudFront supports wildcard characters in certificate domain names.)
+One of the domain names in the certificate must match the domain name that you specify for Origin Domain Name.
+If the domain names don't match, CloudFront returns an HTTP status code 502 (Bad Gateway) to the viewer.

-In addition, note the following limits on using SSL certificates with CloudFront:
+In addition, note the following limits on using SSL/TLS certificates with CloudFront: